michaldarda/parcel-rails/README.md

 ### Production

-Gem hooks up to the assets:precompile and assets:clobber, so no special setup is required.
+Gem hooks up to the `assets:precompile` and `assets:clobber`, so no special setup is required.

-### Including in view
+### Including in views

 Use Rails generic helpers to include assets in your views